logo Performance Scan images

 • Page views: which pages are best visited?
 Get to know your visitor!

-First, it is important to know that as of July 1, 2023, the current Google Analytics, Google Universal Analytics, will be replaced by the new version Google Analytics 4, or GA4.
+As of July 1, 2023, Universal Analytics has been replaced by the new version Google Analytics 4, or GA4.
 This has been working since 2020, but was still running alongside the old version.
-So as of July 1, you can no longer use the old version and must work with GA4.
+So from July 1, 2023, you can no longer use the old version and must work with GA4.

 GA4 is smarter and more comprehensive than its predecessor and even more automated.
 The main improvement in GA4 is that it also includes data from apps, not just website behavior.
 This maps the complete customer journey.
 GA4 knows that it is the same customer on all those different devices and locations.
 To do this, GA4 works with artificial intelligence (AI).
 The powerful AI helps analyze and interpret the collected data and make predictions based on it.
 For example, what are the chances that someone from a certain target group will buy a product?

 Creating a Google Analytics account is not difficult with the right explanation.
 To get started, you need a Google account.
 Don't have this yet?
 Then start with this first.
-Next, go to the Google Analytics sign-up page at analytics.google.com.
+Then go to the sign up page at analytics.google.com.
 Click on 'Sign up' or 'Sign up' and enter the required information such as the URL of your website.
 Don't forget to set the time zone and location to Netherlands when setting up Google Analytics.
-Just click 'Create account' and congratulations, you are now the proud owner of a Google Analytics account!
-Every new account is automatically created in Google Analytics 4.
+Just click 'Create account' and congratulations, you are now the proud owner of an account!

 Setting up Google Analytics